vapor/docs/4.0/docs/redis/sessions.md

 Redis can act as a storage provider for caching [session data](../sessions.md#session-data) such as user credentials.

-If a custom [`RedisSessionsDelegate`](https://api.vapor.codes/redis/master/Redis/RedisSessionsDelegate/) isn't provided, a default will be used with the following behavior.
+If a custom [`RedisSessionsDelegate`](https://api.vapor.codes/redis/master/Redis/RedisSessionsDelegate/) isn't provided, a default will be used.

 ## Default Behavior